Lexicon

 via Model theory

-A schema extension in which every query expressible in the old language returns the same answer in the new language on every old dataset — the formal guarantee that evolution is safe, that adding new vocabulary does not silently change the meaning of what was already there.
-Conservative extension is the model-theoretic formalization of backward compatibility: old truths remain true, old distinctions remain distinct, old queries remain stable.
-When an extension is not conservative — when adding a new predicate changes the truth value of an existing query — the change is a breaking change, and the system must produce a migration with witnesses that specify what changed, what old truths may be affected, and how to translate between the old and new representations.
+Add new vocabulary without changing the meaning of what was already there.
+A conservative extension guarantees that every query expressible in the old language returns the same answer in the new language on every old dataset — the formal basis of backward compatibility.
+Old truths remain true, old distinctions remain distinct, old queries remain stable.
+When an extension is not conservative — when adding a new predicate changes the truth value of an existing query — the change is breaking, and the system must produce a migration with witnesses specifying what changed and how to translate between old and new representations.

 Constitutional Hardness